 top of page

 “Latin-inspired” looks different for every couple.
-For some, it’s a full night of salsa, bachata, merengue, reggaeton, and cumbia; for others, it’s a few key songs and traditions woven into a mostly mainstream soundtrack.
+For some, it’s a full night of salsa, bachata, merengue, reggaeton, and cumbia.
+For others, it’s a few key songs and traditions woven into a mostly mainstream soundtrack.
 Before you talk to vendors, sit down together and list what matters most: specific dances, rituals, or artists, and what you absolutely do not want.

 Think about: